 Thursday, November 19, 2015

-SOCIAL CLASSES WHOSE INTERESTS DIVERGE
+SOCIAL CLASSES WHOSE GOALS DIVERGE

-A painting the new government commissioned shows the humble and the middle class united:
+A painting the new government commissioned shows the humble and the middle class united: That lasted for about six months.

 -- Writers against the Commune by Paul Lidsky, 1999

-• Their models were egalitarian jacobins of the French Revolution, who might be their grandparents.
+• "The people," who were usually shopkeepers, artisans and employees* it simply meant a society that was more justTheir models were egalitarian jacobins of the French Revolution, who might be their grandparents.

 # # #

-• Republicans are "those degraded offspring of the bourgeoisie, who to fruitful and calming work prefer deceptive political discussions in the taverns, and raising, exciting, guiding the worker who, without them, would stay quietly at his labor."
+• Republicans were "those degraded offspring of the bourgeoisie, who to fruitful and calming work prefer deceptive political discussions in the taverns, and raising, exciting, guiding the worker who, without them, would stay quietly at his labor."

--- Memories of the year 1848 by Maxime du Camp, 1876 (in French)
+-- Souvenirs de l'année 1848 by Maxime du Camp, 1876

 -- Nineteenth-century illustration, Internet, source not said